How online pornography impacts children

 Other signs include; unexplained charges on bank cards, explicit pop-ups on browsers and deleting browsing history.

-4 quick questions about online pornography
+4 quick things to know about online pornography

 Why would my child search for online porn?